tatsumoto-ren/tatsumoto-ren.github.io/blog/join-our-community.md

 contribute to our [projects](https://github.com/Ajatt-Tools) and find countless new learning resources!

-You can join us on Telegram.
+You can join us on Telegram or SimpleX chat.

 ****